JohannesHolmgren/Maze/README.md

 # Maze
 This program generates, solves and visualizes a maze.
+Knowledge in Algorithms and Data structures was used to optimize the program in order to handle larger mazes.

 === Maze generator ===
 The maze.py handles the generating of mazes.
 The maze is generated using a Minimal Spanning Tree (MST) with random edge-costs.
 A maze can be seen as a grid where it's possible to go to some neighbours and not to others.
 Using this way of seeing it, the grid-positions is converted to nodes in a graph, and the neighbour-neighbour relation is an edge.
 The edges are then given a random cost.
 An algorithm called Prim's algorithm is then run to create an MST.
 This ensures that all nodes have a path to all other nodes in the maze.